Here is a helpful list of the very best things to do in Italy with kids.

 Of the many such places in Italy, I loved visiting these three:

-- Cave Dipinte in the Veneto – a group of abandoned quarries that have been turned into an open-air art installation by the artist Tony Zarpellon.
+- Cave Dipinte in Veneto – a group of abandoned quarries that have been turned into an open-air art installation by the artist Tony Zarpellon.

-In order to introduce your kids to the joys of modern and contemporary art, you can also take them to see such large and worldwide famous events like the Biennale in Venice.
+In order to introduce your kids to the joys of modern and contemporary art, you can also take them to see such large and worldwide famous events as the Biennale in Venice.
 Creative workshops for children and families are regularly organised at such happenings.

 One last idea is to play a game of ‘spot the graffiti’ as you and your kids travel across Italy.
 There are lots of naff graffiti all over the country, yet it also hosts some of the best graffiti artists you will have a chance to see.
 Padua, for example, is the playing ground of a fabulous graffiti master called Kenny Random.
 Try to spot as many of his works when you are in the city.
 Sometimes, there are even guided tours introducing people to the art of graffiti in Padua.